The Shipping Law Review: Singapore

 In a statement issued in March 2018, the MPA said it will strengthen the connectivity and inter-linkages of Singapore's maritime cluster, build a vibrant innovation ecosystem and develop a future-ready and skilled maritime workforce to continue to grow the maritime cluster and to capture new opportunities.
 The MPA will enhance and top up the Maritime Cluster Fund by S$100 million in support of its vision for maritime Singapore to be a 'global maritime hub for connectivity, innovation and talent'.98

 In terms of jurisprudence, Singapore case law in the context of maritime law has continued to gain traction as a sound authority cited in other common law courts.
-During the past 10 to 15 years, the decisions reached by the Singapore High Court and the Court of Appeal have regularly featured in English law reports, such as Lloyd's Law Reports, on an array of legal issues that are of topical interest to the industry, such as principles concerning bills of lading, cargo misdelivery claims and the exercise of admiralty jurisdiction.
+During the past 10–15 years, the decisions reached by the Singapore High Court and the Court of Appeal have regularly featured in English law reports, such as Lloyd's Law Reports, on an array of legal issues that are of topical interest to the industry, such as principles concerning bills of lading, cargo misdelivery claims and the exercise of admiralty jurisdiction.

 1 Toby Stephens is a partner and Pooja Kapadia is an associate at HFW.
 Magdalene Chew is a director, Edwin Cai is an associate director and Vanesse Koh is a senior associate at AsiaLegal LLC.
 The chapter incorporates content provided by previous authors of this chapter.
+The information in this chapter was accurate as at May 2021.

 4 Year Book of Statistics Singapore 2019, Department of Statistics, Singapore at page 185.